svvoii/ft_transcendence/README.md

 - *The users can initiate a private chat with any other user, regardless of being friends or not.*
 - *The users can create a group chat with multiple users.
 To join the group chat, the link should be shared with the respective users.*
 - *The admin of the group chat can remove users from the group chat and delete the group chat.*
-- *The users can block other users, which will prevent the exchange of private messages between the users, as well as sending friend request.*
+- *The users can block other users, this will prevent the exchange of private messages, as well as sending friend request.*
-- *To block a user, the unfriend action should be taken first (the button `Block` is available if user is not a friend).*
+- *To block a user, the unfriend action should be taken first (the button `Block` is available if viewed user is not a friend).*

 ***To implement the live chat functionality, the following concepts were used :***
 - *Django Channels (Websockets)*
 - *ASGI (Asynchronous Server Gateway Interface) with Daphne server (pipenv install 'channels[daphne]').
-In `settings.py` changed the `WSGI_APPLICATION` to `ASGI_APPLICATION'.*
+In `settings.py` changed the `WSGI_APPLICATION` to `ASGI_APPLICATION`.*
-- *Channels layer (Redis server) for handling the messages between the users.
+- *Redis is used for handling the upload of messages between the users.
 (There is another container in the docker-compose file for the Redis server).*
 - *HTMX (Hypertext Markup eXtension) for the frontend part of the chat application. (this allows to send the messages without refreshing the page).*

 *This allows to have asynchronous experience in the chat application when the messages are sent and received in real time.*